Choosing the right size dehumidifier depends on how much moisture is in the air, not just the size of the room.

 Open layouts allow air to circulate more easily and are generally easier to control.

-Divided spaces, storage rooms, or areas with closed doors restrict airflow and may require:
+Divided spaces, storage rooms, or closed-off areas restrict airflow and may require:

 Do not assume one small unit can manage multiple separate rooms.